BARNABIT4/SandwichBot/README.md

 [> Check this video to see how it works!](https://my.mixtape.moe/pwcrem.webm)

 ### My own custom fork of kuro bot.
-Has custom commands, and the old way of doing stickers as im not a fan of the new way
+Has custom commands, and the old way of doing stickers as im not a fan of the new way. this is more for my own personal use but feel free to use it if you want

 So if you are upgrading to a new version, please run `!s migrate` to migrate your stickers to the new embed system.